Racum/rust-djangohashers/README.md

 ## Fast PBKDF2 Version

-Unfortunately the crate `pbkdf2` implementation is not properly optimized: it does not adhere to the loop inlines and buffering used in [modern implementations](https://jbp.io/2015/08/11/pbkdf2-performance-matters/).
+Unfortunately the crate `ring` implementation is not properly optimized: it does not adhere to the loop inlines and buffering used in [modern implementations](https://jbp.io/2015/08/11/pbkdf2-performance-matters/).
 The package [fastpbkdf2](https://github.com/ctz/rust-fastpbkdf2) uses a C-binding of a [library](https://github.com/ctz/fastpbkdf2) that requires OpenSSL.

 ### Installation